 When we last saw T’Challa (Chadwick Boseman) in Captain America: Civil War, he was reeling from the unexpected death of his father, King T’Chaka.
 Now, with his solo movie, we’re about to see how he deals with mourning, as well as the unrest in his native Wakanda as he follows in his father’s footsteps.
-However, Coogler’s film will be more than the story of a superhero avenging his father or bringing his country under his helm, Marvel’s Black Panther has much more in store.
+However, Coogler’s film is more than the story of a superhero avenging his father or bringing his country under his helm, Marvel’s Black Panther has much more in store.

 A superhero on the backburner